ehicks05/loon/readme.md

 * Replaygain support
 * Transcode to various mp3 quality levels
 * Watch your music folder for changes and automatically sync
+* Keyboard shortcuts for playback controls.

 ### Known Issues / Todo
 * Fix context menu when search.jsx is showing one item. (it cuts off)
-* Add keyboard shortcuts for playback controls.

 ### Getting Started